Irenezhangtt/AskingMe-Agent/README.md

 - P50/P95 end-to-end latency;
 - average model calls and token usage per request.

-> [!IMPORTANT]
-> The table below is a report template containing provisional values.
-Replace it with reproducible benchmark results before presenting it as measured performance.

 | Metric | LLM only | Vector RAG | Full AskingMe |
 |---|---:|---:|---:|